How Apple technology is transforming the future of diabetes

 "Years ago, my grandmother bought a machine to test her sugar at home and our family rejoiced over it.
 She still uses it.

-"And now with features available to you on your wrist with the new Apple Watch features, I think it is going to help a lot of people suffering from diabetes but also those who are prone to it yet have not yet discovered it.
+"And now with features available to you on your wrist with the new apps, I think it is going to help a lot of people suffering from diabetes but also those who are prone to it yet have not yet discovered it.

 "You have to remember genetics play a very strong role in the development of diabetes."